tjcreedy/metamate/README.md

 ### Aligned/Unaligned fasta

-If the input ASVs were aligned, NUMTdumper unaligns (degaps) them and outputs the sequences to the *_unaligned.fa file, or vice versa if the input ASVs were unaligned.
+If the input ASVs were aligned, metaMATE unaligns (degaps) them and outputs the sequences to the *_unaligned.fa file, or vice versa if the input ASVs were unaligned.

 ### UPGMA tree

-Unless a tree is supplied, NUMTdumper uses the aligned ASVs to build a UPGMA tree using the script `make_tree.R` supplied as part of NUMTdumper.
+Unless a tree is supplied, metaMATE uses the aligned ASVs to build a UPGMA tree using the script `make_tree.R` supplied as part of metaMATE.
 This is a newick-format tree that can be opened by any newick parser or tree viewing software.

 ## Details

 ### Validation

-As part of a NUMTdumper run, the user must parameterise the determination of two control groups of ASVs.
+As part of a metaMATE run, the user must parameterise the determination of two control groups of ASVs.
 Control ASVs are those that can be determined _a priori_ to be either validly authentic or non-authentic: authentic ASVs are determined by a match against a reference set of sequences, non-authentic ASVs are determined by falling outside acceptable length and translation properties.
 The user must provide a reference set and specify acceptable sequence lengths, and may fine-tune reference matching and translation assessment.

 #### Identifying validated non-target ASVs